How to Get Into Investment Banking?

 #1 – Understanding how Investment Banks Recruits

-It’s imperative that you know the industry through and through.
+The #1 strategy to get into investment banking is that you should know the industry through and through.

-Let’s dig in and see a brief overview of how investment banking industry works –
+Let’s dig in and see a brief overview of how the investment banking industry works –

 Here is the list of top Investment Banks –